MichaelCurrin/url-manager/docs/browser_onetab_extraction.md

 4. Go back to step 2 and repeat for other browser and profile pairs as desired.

-## The hard way
+### Manual JS approach

+This approach was initially created as a manual step which can be ignored if the step above is possible.

 1. Open Chrome.
-2. Change to the desired profile username.
+2. Open as the desired Chrome user.
 3. Open the Onetab extension.
-Right-click the Onetab icon, then click _Display OneTab_.
+Right-click the OneTab icon, then click _Display OneTab_.
 This should take you to a URL like _chrome-extension://chphlpgkkbolifaimnlloiipkdnihall/onetab.html_.
 The long value in the middle is the extension's ID.
-4. _Ctrl+Shift+I_ to Inspect the page.
+4. Press _Ctrl+Shift+I_ to Inspect the page.
 5. Get the Extension's data.
     - Either
        1. Open the _Console_ tab.